spaceBearAmadeus/OUTDATED-studentNeedsNavigator/README.md

 # studentNeedsNavigator

- A simple tool that allows you to create , view, and track student needs with Python and SQLite3
+A simple tool that allows you to create , view, and track student needs using Python, psycopg2, and PostgresSQL